Mark-Seaman/Shrinking-World-Pubs/quest/Pub/Loss.md

 **4. Take Your Time—There Is No Rush**

 Healing from grief takes time, and it's important to honor your own pace.
-Some days will be harder than others, and that’s okay.
+Some days will be harder than others, and that's okay.
 Allow yourself to grieve at your own speed, without feeling pressured by societal expectations or timelines.
 Healing is a gradual process, and taking the time you need is crucial for genuine recovery.

 **5. Find Meaning in the Midst of Loss**

 While the pain of loss may never fully go away, it can lead to a deeper understanding of life, love, and faith.
 Grief can enlarge our capacity for empathy, compassion, and joy.
 Look for ways in which your loss might lead to personal growth or a new perspective on life.
-This doesn’t mean minimizing your pain but rather finding ways to incorporate it into a richer, more meaningful existence.
+This doesn't mean minimizing your pain but rather finding ways to incorporate it into a richer, more meaningful existence.

 **6. Embrace the Paradox of Grief and Joy**